 The mobile handheld device should provide the capability for an operator to authenticate his/her identity as well as establishing authorization levels for that person based on a two-factor authentication, one of which should be a biometric.

 The mobile handheld device should provide biometric operator authentication and a password of minimum length with alphabetical/numeric/special characters.
+For certain Government operations, a PIV card may be able to provide operator authentication, if the operator has been issued one.

 The mobile handheld device should provide the capability for operator re-authentication and the device should re-authenticate itself after a designated amount of idle time or result in a device shut-off.
 The mobile handheld device should provide the capability to lock the device or render the device inoperable, erase selective files, and/or erase all files on the device based on failed security protocols.
 The mobile handheld device should provide the capability to establish a maximum limit of failed authentication attempts before the handheld clears all application data or requires unlock only by an IT administrator.